afroisalreadyinu/miniboss/README.md

   library module here).
 Default is `SIGTERM`.
 Accepted values are `SIGINT`, `SIGTERM`, `SIGKILL` and `SIGQUIT`.

-- **`build_from_directory`**: The directory from which a service can be reloaded.
+- **`build_from`**: The directory from which a service can be reloaded.
 It should be either absolute, or relative to the main script.
 Required if you want to be able to reload a service.
+If this option is specified, and the tag of the `image` option is `latest`, the container image will be built each time the service is started.

-- **`dockerfile`**: Dockerfile to use when building a service from the `build_from_directory`.
+- **`dockerfile`**: Dockerfile to use when building a service from the `build_from` directory.
 Default is `Dockerfile`.

 ## Release notes